 Oh my goodness!
-Cooking with herbs are just as much fun as growing them.
-Not only do I love the flavor they add to homemade foods, I also enjoy using them to garnish food.
+Cooking with herbs is just as much fun as growing them.
+Not only do I love the flavor they add to homemade foods, but I also enjoy using them as fun way to garnish food.

 Growing up, our food was mainly seasoned with salt and pepper.
 The occasional seasoning packet would be used in spaghetti sauce and a bay leaf tossed in a pot of soup.
 So many of those seasoning packets contain gluten!
 Homemade meals are delicious yet they can taste blah if not seasoned properly.